 “The shared bike revolution”

-I have previously published an article about how shared bikes have changed the way people commute in China.
-When you combine this with the fact that more and more people take the subway, you understand that Shanghai is on right track to become sustainable.
+Shared bikes have changed the way people commute in China.
+When you combine this with the fact that more and more people take the subway, you understand that Shanghai is on the right track to become sustainable.

 Seriously.
 All you need is to download an app and put a deposit if 12 USD – and you are able to take a bike and leave it wherever you want in the city.
 It is an amazing project.